openode-io/openode-www/public/documentation/platform/env_vars.md

 Example **path** can be for example **.production.env** for a specific production environment file.

+## CLI

+The CLI can be used to set environment variables.
+To create or update a variable:

+    openode set-env <variable> <value>

+To remove an existing variable:

+    openode del-env <variable>

+You can also viewed the stored environment variables with:

+    openode env

+*Note that the stored variables overrides the variables in .env files.*

 ## Dockerfile ENV

 Your Dockerfile can contain ENV commands allowing to set environment variables.
 To use this method, just add ENV commands in your Dockerfile, for example: